tplatt92/tplatt92/README.md

 Day 41: Continued with the weekend project and managed not only to get each type of request working but connected it to the front end and manageed to build out a sleek design which could add and retrieve user data using query parameters.

+Day 42: Introduced to databases and why they are preferred to in situations over a JSON API.

+Day 43: Started to learn SQL and how to create SQL query strings.
+Really enjoyed learning the syntax as it reads like english.
+We used a resource called SQL bolt to learn the basics.

+Day 44: Continued with SQL bolt which taught us about more complex queries involving aggregate functions and then different table joins.
+Ended the day with a SQL murder mystery challenge which put our skills to the test.

+Day 45: Learnt about using nodejs to extract data from our database through different route handlers.

+Day 46: Hackathon Friday.
+Our group worked so well together which meant for a stress free hackathon.
+We ensured that we completed it properly with everyone on the same page and no one being left behind.
+We managed to create our own SQL database with a CRUD functioning API and it worked without hiccups.
+Finished our destination section and introduced ourselves to scoll trigger animations.
+We managed to create stacking panels with a smooth scroll implemented and it looks fantastic.

+Day 47: Completed the crew section on our space tourism site which included another scroll trigger animation.
+This time we wanted the panels to slide horizontally and we managed to achieve this after some teething issues.
+Overall we are really happy with it.

+Day 48: Continued work on the space tourism site.
+Managed to get the technology page working and is now fully responsive.
+Just need to figure out a way to position the image and size it correctly.

 </details>